 Society and Politics

-In time, Classical Greek ideals were utilized in the foundation of what we call “Western” or “European” civilization, with the direct Democracy of Ancient Greek city-states, and especially Athens.
+In time, Classical Greek ideals were engrained in the foundation of what we call “Western” or “European” civilization, most significant of which are the direct democracy of Ancient Greek city-states, and especially Athens, respect for the commonly agreed laws, individualism, emphasis on reason and logic, as well as market-based free trade economy.

-This was considered an inspirational goal to aim for in organized society because it moves political power as close as possible to the individual citizen (usually adult male descendants of citizens of the city, with variations through time), irrespective of their socioeconomic status.
+Democracy moved political power as close as possible to the individual citizen (usually adult male descendants of citizens of the city, with variations through time), irrespective of their socioeconomic status.
+It was considered contemptible for citizens to abstain from the political process.

 Similarly, justice in Classical Greece was placed in the hands of the citizens.
 The concept of “trial by jury” was first developed in Ancient Greece in the 5th century BCE.